 Assessment and Addiction Medicine

-A big chance in medication approach comes from the current Diagnostic and Statistical Manual of Mental Disorders, which describes an addiction diagnosis as either “substance abuse” or “substance dependence.”
+A big change in medication approach comes from the current Diagnostic and Statistical Manual of Mental Disorders, which describes an addiction diagnosis as either “substance abuse” or “substance dependence.”
 While the former may be treated with non-drug-related intervention, the latter is more likely to require the presence of medication.

-Drugs Aren’t the Only Answer
+Drugs or Medications Aren’t the Only Answer

-Before we cover the many non-drug-related options patients can turn to, we’d like to nod to Columbia’s National Center on Addiction and Substance Abuse, which recommends a careful approach to substance use and addiction problems.
+Before we cover the many non drug-related options patients can turn to, we’d like to nod to Columbia’s National Center on Addiction and Substance Abuse, which recommends a careful approach to substance use and addiction problems.
 Constantly calling for revised substance abuse approaches, CASA has repeatedly promoted treatment systems which are “drug flexible,” or programs which don’t rely on medication to cure addiction and prevent relapse.

 What Other Options Do I Have?